Adimserious/cyber-security-blog/README.md

 ## Features remaining to implement
 Due to time constraints, the following features are remaining to implement
-- The update and delete functionality for create category poage.
-Hero Section:
-- The Featured Articles Slider Highlights to the latest or most important posts.
 - The bookmark user story.
 - Adding summernote for users.

 ## Technologies Used
 ### Frontend
 - [**HTML5**](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5): Used for the web Structures.